aadinathr001/Certificate-Generation/README.md

 # Certificate-Generation
-cert_gen1 contains the code wich can give default and separate setting to name only
+cert_gen1 contains the code which generates certificate and sends it via email after filling google form